leclercb/taskunifier-app/README.md

 The features marked with an asterisk are available in the PRO version only.
 The PRO features requires a **Commercial** license.

+** All the pro features are now enabled by default for free as the software is not maintained anymore.**

 # Usage